mikesusz.dev

 Building and deploying Apps has varied also, my teams have used Jenkins, Travis ci, and Azure Pipelines.
 I’m usually not the deployment engineer, but I’ve looked under the hood and gotten to understand how these work and are configured.

 For my personal projects, I still have a VPS (Virtual Private Server) that hosts a few things (as well as providing me a remote shell to use when I need it).
-Recently I started using Netlify for hosting javascript-based projects and/or sites built with javascript-based static site generators.
-This site itself is an Astro site, hosted in github, built and deployed via Netlify.
+I have also used Netlify for hosting javascript-based projects and/or sites built with javascript-based static site generators.
+This site itself is an Astro site, hosted in github, and at one time it was built and deployed via Netlify.

 Browsers